Jadetabony/wta_hikes/CrispDM.md

 ![Image of CRISP-DM breakdown](img/crispdm.png)

-### Business Understanding
+## Business Understanding
 The business understanding component of CRISP-DM requires collaborating data scientists and business professionals to clearly outline the business problem that they are trying to address.
 At this point, the metrics used, definitions of success and timelines should also be established.
 While there is not an obvious business application of a hike recommendation website, the goal of this project was to 1) Minimize the time that people are spending searching for a hike on the WTA website and provide them with hikes that will most accurately meet their hiking style.

-### Data Understanding
+## Data Understanding
 Data understanding encompasses data collection and initial exploratory data analysis.
 As no dataset of the WTA hikes is readily available, the data was scraped using requests and BeautifulSoup with Python.
-Features of interest that were collected included, but were not limited to, hike length, elevation gain, number of reports (a proxy for hike popularity), over all rating, hike description and location.
+Features of interest that were collected included, but were not limited to, hike length, elevation gain, number of reports (a proxy for hike popularity), overall rating, hike description and location.

 As the project went on, one road block that I ran into is that only the average number of stars is reported for each hike, not the star rating for each user and trip report author.
 This detracts from the overall recommendation model as limits the depth of user-item interactions and does not allow models to recommend based on similar users.
 Further, the issue of skew towards high ratings in five-star systems is well-documented [source, source, source].
 It can also be observed in the overall hike ratings provided by the WTA.